Zendesk Workforce management (WFM) roles and permissions ensure that agents and admins have access to the WFM features they need to use.

 • Organization structure

-View and edit the account’s organization structure, which includes locations, workstreams, teams, time off reasons, and roles and permissions.
+View and edit the account’s organization structure, which includes locations, workstreams, teams, and time off reasons.

 • Automations